 On any given day, over 120,000 individuals are involved in the criminal justice system in Colorado.
 It is estimated 70% will be eligible for Health First Colorado (Colorado’s Medicaid Program).

 Enrolling justice involved individuals in Health First Colorado (Colorado’s Medicaid Program) and private health insurance plans will free up money currently being used by the criminal justice system to pay for treatment and other health related services.

 Enrolling justice involved people in Health First Colorado allows more cost flexibility and creativity for the criminal justice system to use resources currently being spent on health care.

-During 2016, 79% of women incarcerated in Colorado state prisons had a moderate to high need for substance use disorder treatment, 77% needed mental health treatment and 71% needed medical care.
+As of December 31, 2020, 74% of women incarcerated in Colorado state prisons had a moderate to high need for substance use disorder treatment, 81% needed mental health treatment and 47% needed medical care.

-In 2016, 73% of men incarcerated in Colorado state prisons had a moderate to high need for substance use disorder treatment, 35% needed mental health treatment and 36% needed medical care.
+As of December 31, 2020, 70% of men incarcerated in Colorado state prisons had a moderate to high need for substance use disorder treatment, 31% needed mental health treatment and 32% needed medical care.

 Access to mental health and substance use disorder treatment and care has been shown to reduce rates of recidivism.